mandelkow/hMtools/README.md

 `hMtools` - the toolbox you need to run most of Hendrik's Matlab code.
 A collection of more or less useful hFunctions to facilitate my workflow in signal processing and data visualization.
 Scarcely documented but heavily used over the past two decades.

-> I am always pleased to note that the industrious Matlab development team keeps adding built-in functions that replicate and supercede a number of hFunctions.
-Way to go!

 As always: ***No guarantees!
 Use at your own risk, my friends.***

 *Please do not write your own hFunctions.
 Pick a different prefix letter, will you?!* ;-)